 So, if you don’t have any other better options available, you can use them as well.

 Now that you know the basic alternatives, the next step is to find the right one for your needs.

 Although the radial arm saw has many advantages, it is a heavy machine.
 Plus, it needs to be frequently aligned to work properly.

-A table saw is easier and faster to use when you are rip-cutting stock compared to the radial arm saw.
+If you ask me what is better a table saw, or a radial arm saw, I would consider a table saw because it is easier and faster to use when you are rip-cutting stock compared to the radial arm saw.

 Also, a compound miter saw is easier and faster to set up compared to a radial arm saw if you are cutting compound miters.